 Pick up ze pace, vill you?
-I can almost hear the United States changing ze channel.
+I can almost hear America changing ze channel.

 Fine, our simple machine number three is the wedge!
 Tools shaped like a wedge are great for splitting, ploughing, all sorts of things.
 The blade of an axe is a wedge.